vilimus/chatgpt-exec/README.md

 # chatgpt-exec
-Interact with ChatGPT in Python terminal.
+Interact with ChatGPT in a Python terminal.

 Until an official API is released, it relies on [mmabrouk/chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper).